-God grants His chosen people many gifts through His Holy Spirit, one of which is the gift of discerning spirits, the ability to determine the source of a spiritual manifestation.
-David Maas explains that this gift must be used in conjunction with a thorough knowledge and understanding of God's Word.
+God gives the ability to determine the source of a spiritual manifestation.
+However, this gift depends on a thorough knowledge and understanding of God's Word.

 Joy, the second fruit of the Spirit listed in Galatians 5:22, is more than just happiness.
 There is a joy that God gives that far exceeds mere human cheerfulness.
 John Ritenbaugh shows how the Holy Spirit produces it in us.

 In this introductory article to a series on the fruit of the Spirit, John Ritenbaugh explains how the Bible approaches fruit symbolically, what it means to bear fruit, and the work of the Holy Spirit in us.

 John Ritenbaugh reiterates that the entire Old Testament was written with the New Testament church in mind.
 Certain temporary ceremonial sacrifices, washings, and rituals were set aside when the spiritual reality—such as Christ's sacrifice replacing . . .

 In this sermon on the meaning of Unleavened Bread, John Ritenbaugh warns that emphasizing our initiative at putting out sin is wrong.
 Unleavened bread serves as a memorial of God's initiative of delivering us from the bondage of sin.
 Like our forebears, we. . .

 John Ritenbaugh examines the metaphor of light as a symbol of God's truth or God's Holy Spirit, convicting us of our self-deception, rescuing us from ignorance, and demonically inspired philosophies, leading us into a wholesome relationship with God.
 Witho. . .